blackc0mb/blackc0mb.github.io/_posts/2021-03-22-git-branches.md

     remotes/origin/readme-edits
     ```

-    The expected result is that there is not previously created **branch**.
+    It is important to check if there is a previously **branch** created.

 2. Create the new **branch**